vipuldivyanshu92/embed_aura/OLLAMA_IMAGE_EMBEDDINGS.md

 ## Troubleshooting

+### "this event loop is already running"
+This error has been fixed in the implementation.
+The image embedding now runs in a separate thread with its own event loop, avoiding conflicts with FastAPI's async context.

 ### "Ollama client not available"
 - Ensure Ollama is running: `ollama serve`
 - Check the base URL: `OLLAMA_BASE_URL=http://localhost:11434`